RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: Experimental Results

 \subsection{Baselines}

-We compare the proposed approach with four baseline methods. \textbf{CE} is Cross-Entropy loss which is a general approach in hate speech detection. \textbf{SCL}~\citep{KhoslaTWSTIMLK20} is a supervised contrastive learning that uses labels to bring representations of the same class closer and push apart representations of different classes. \textbf{SharedCon}~\citep{AhnKKH24} is the current SOTA method in implicit hate speech detection.
+We compare our approach with four baseline methods: \textbf{CE} is a general approach for hate speech detection based on cross-entropy loss. \textbf{SCL}~\citep{KhoslaTWSTIMLK20} is a supervised contrastive learning that uses labels to bring representations of the same class closer and push apart representations of different classes. \textbf{SharedCon}~\citep{AhnKKH24} is the current SOTA method in implicit hate speech detection.
 This method uses the data closest to the center of each cluster as its anchor instead of explicit implications. \textbf{LAHN}~\citep{KimJPPH24} uses hard negative samples in contrastive learning.
 Hard negatives are data samples that are close to an anchor but have different labels.
 LAHN illustrates the importance of hard negative samples.